near/NEPs/specs/Standards/Tokens/MultiFunToken.md

 1. The combination of scaling by sharding and the cross-contract calls mechanics in NEAR (async, no 2PC) create certain condiions where in some cases is recommendable to manage multiple tokens in the same contract instead of the standard Ethereum-way of a contract per token.

-2. The [diversifying-pool contract](https://narwallets.github.io/diversifying-staking-pool/) is an example of this kind of situations.
+2. The [diversifying-pool contract](https://narwallets.github.io/diversifying-staking-pool/) is an example of this kind of situation.
 The contract manages three "tokens": NEAR, SKASH and G-SKASH.

 Prior art:
 - [#136 NEP Interactive Fungible Token](https://github.com/robert-zaremba/nep-136-fungible-token),